Skip to main content

 Principles

-The Canon declares why we exist.
-These six principles define how we operate as a community.
+The Canon defines what we believe.
+These seven principles define how we operate as a community.

 01. The gap isn't innovation, it's implementation